What does a Banquet Manager do?

 Is becoming a Banquet Manager a good career path?

-This job path has its benefits and challenges.
-Here are some pros and cons to consider.
+Choosing this career has its benefits and challenges.
+Here are some pros and cons to think about.

 - Pros: